kaycebasques/kayce.basqu.es/src/sabbatical/prologue.md

 it's easy for me.
 Here are a few loosely related ideas around my money fears.

-* It's slightly embarrassing to admit, but I really like Secrets of the Millionaire Mind by T. Harv Eker.
-He shared a simple strategy in that book that has served me well over the last 6 years: regularly track your net worth.
-Once a month or quarter, add up all of your assets and subtract your debts.
-  If the number isn't regularly growing, something may be off in your overall personal finance strategy.
-This strategy helped me get to the place where I can now afford to take a sabbatical.
-  But this strategy also makes me risk-averse.
-  For the last 5 years I watched my net worth grew every month, and now I'm going to watch it decline month after month.
+* It will be tough to watch my net worth decline month after month, after watching it grow pretty much every month over the last 5 years.
   I honestly don't know whether my psyche will be able to handle that.
+* Due to compound interest, choosing to draw down my net worth $50K (for example) as a 32 year old versus continuing to grow it could have a very large effect on my net worth when I'm 65.
-* An implicit bet behind my sabbatical is that Google or the other Big Tech companies will take me back.
+* An implicit bet behind my sabbatical is that Google or another quality company will hire me again.
 If that turns out to be incorrect, then my decision to take a sabbatical will have majorly damaged my long-term earnings potential.
-For the record, I was promoted to Staff Technical Writer (L6) right before I left Google.
-It feels weird and humblebragging to mention details like this, but again the whole point of this post is to help others compare their situation with mine when deciding whether to go for a sabbatical or not.
+For the record, I was promoted to Staff Technical Writer (L6) right before I left Google (i.e. I was promoted in May 2021 and I left in June 2021) and I have 9 years of experience.
 * I also think that the writing is on the wall that Big Tech will eventually get regulated in the next 5 or 10 years, which probably means less overall profitability, which therefore means less